zchen15/plasmid/sphinx/installation.md

 - [bwa](https://github.com/lh3/bwa), for sequence alignment with short reads
 - [mmseq2](https://github.com/soedinglab/MMseqs2), for database search

-Plasmid is supported on Linux, macOS and Windows on Python 3.8 to 3.10.
+Plasmid is supported on Linux and MacOS which can run Python 3.8+.

 ## Installing via PyPI